jehrich/max-bliss/README.md

 These devices are provided as-is and there is no official support.
 However, if you think you have found a bug, or if you have a feature request, please open a new issue if one doesn't already exist.

-:warning: These devices are currently a work in progress and should be trated as such.
-It's possible that newer versions may be incompatible with previous versions.
+:warning: These devices are currently a work in progress and should be treated as such.
+It's possible that newer versions may be incompatible with previous versions so upgrade your Live Set with caution.